Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Critical**: Your critical strike chance increases by one.

-**Sharp Edged**: Whenever you critically hit a target with Zeal, you can make an additional attack with Zeal as a bonus action.
+**Sharp Edged**: Once a turn when critically hit a target with Zeal, you can make an additional attack with Zeal.

 _You gain a +2 to your initiative rolls_